JennyZhong2022/FakeOS/README.md

 # FakeOS

 ## Introduction
 FakeOS is a simple web-based mock operating system interface designed to mimic the look and feel of a **mobile device's home screen**.
-It includes various icons, a search input, back arrow function, and a message display section.
+It includes various icons, a search input, back arrow function, and a message display section.It is deployed to gitHub Pages, please use a phone to view it or use the phone version on a webpage: [FakeOS](https://jennyzhong2022.github.io/FakeOS/).

 ## Features
 - **Top Section**: Icons for phone signal, WiFi, Bluetooth, battery, and dynamic real-time display.